ENG 501 - Structure of the English Language

 This course may cover any of the following areas of stylistic analysis: applied linguistics to a specific genre or genres; rhetorical and stylistic approaches to writing in various styles; teaching English as a second language; areas of literary criticism that employ stylistic analysis; a digital humanities approach using corpus stylistics.
 May be repeated up to 6 semester hours.

-ENG 585 - Workshop on Writing: Forms and Genres
+ENG 585 - Advanced Workshop on Forms and Genres

 Hours: 3

-Workshop on Writing: Forms and Genres.
-This class is an advanced, intensive, reading and writing course that focuses on a specific genre of poetry or prose based on instructor specialization.
+An advanced, intensive workshop that focuses on a specific genre of writing.
 Students will read and write in the assigned genre.
 Extensive writing and peer critiques.
 May be repeated for credit when the genre changes.

 ENG 589 - Independent Study